“In the whole of the Old Testament literature there is no chapter more tragic or full of solemn and searching warning than this.” (G. Campbell Morgan)

 c.
 The sword devours one as well as another: This was a proverb regarding fortunes of war.
 It was a way of saying, “These things happen.”
 David said it to his own guilty conscience as much as he said it to Joab.

 5. (26-27) David marries Bathsheba.

 When the wife of Uriah heard that Uriah her husband was dead, she mourned for her husband.
 And when her mourning was over, David sent and brought her to his house, and she became his wife and bore him a son.
 But the thing that David had done displeased the LORD.

 a.
 When the wife of Uriah heard that Uriah her husband was dead: We have no reason to believe that Bathsheba knew that David arranged the death of her husband.
 It is likely that David concealed all this from Bathsheba.
-At the same time, she was partly relieved to hear of her husband’s death.
+Yet Bathsheba may have been partly relieved, knowing that the crisis of her pregnancy from David was now averted.

 b.
 And she became his wife: This was nothing new for David.
 He had added wives before, so now he simply added another.

 i.
 “David is sort of a hero now, in the eyes of the people.
 He has taken into his harem, the poor, pregnant wife, the widow of one of his fallen captains, so that the people say, “My look at the way he stands behind his men!
 He takes care of their widows when they are killed in battle.
 My what a marvelous king!”
 (Smith)

 c.
 The thing that David had done displeased the LORD: This is the first mention of God in the chapter.
 God witnessed every event and read the intent of every heart, but His displeasure was only implied until this specific statement.